 We allow our non-employee directors to participate in our employee rebate program, which provides rebates on eligible residential heating and air conditioning equipment, accessories, and supplies.
-We reimbursed all non-employee directors for their reasonable expenses incurred in connection with attendance at Board or Board committee meetings.
-We also provided some non-employee directors with communication devices in order to access Board materials.
+We reimburse all non-employee directors for their reasonable expenses incurred in connection with attendance at Board or Board committee meetings.